SudoWaster/Nucifera-Chat/README.md

 See [`doc/DeployingNucifera.md`](https://github.com/SudoWaster/Nucifera-Chat/blob/master/doc/DeployingNucifera.md) and follow the steps from there.

 ## Quick start
+### Building
+This source is a standard Maven 2 project, to build it you have to run `mvn clean install`

+Maven will automatically resolve dependencies and pack a war file for you.

 ### Before you deploy
 #### JDBC
-At first you should setup a JDBC resource of name `jdbc/nucifera` or specify your JTA data source in `persistence.xml`.
+At first you should setup a JDBC resource named `jdbc/nucifera`.

 See [`doc/JDBCDatasource.md`](https://github.com/SudoWaster/Nucifera-Chat/blob/master/doc/JDBCDatasource.md) for more info.